astorDev/nist/queries/article/index.md

    at Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddleware.Invoke(HttpContext context)
 ```

-When I first bump into it I've assumed this is just a bug in Minimal API and decided to stick with the good old controllers.
-But this was a wrong assumption and the things continue to fall apart!
+When I first bumped into it, I assumed this was just a bug in Minimal API and decided to stick with the good old controllers.
+But this was a wrong assumption, and things continued to fall apart!

 ## .NET 7: FromQuery is broken, but AsParameters has arrived

-To reproduce the story let's now upgrade our application one step further: `<TargetFramework>net7.0</TargetFramework>`.
+To reproduce the story, let's now upgrade our application one step further: `<TargetFramework>net7.0</TargetFramework>`.
 Let's run exactly the same request to the controller as we did before:

 ```http
 GET /query-controller?name=Egor&age=29
 ```

-Surprisingly, instead of our query JSON we will get an empty response:
+Surprisingly, instead of our query JSON, we will get an empty response:

 ```http
 HTTP/1.1 204  - No Content
 ```

-The reason is that since .NET 7 (and in Minimal APIs before) the `FromQuery` is used to bind only individual parameters, not the whole object.
+The reason is that since .NET 7 (and in Minimal APIs before), the `FromQuery` is used to bind only individual parameters, not the whole object.
 So what do with do with that?

-Of course, we can rewrite our request to use individual parameters instead of the query object, but a query object is a nice way to represent query string.
+Of course, we can rewrite our request to use individual parameters instead of the query object, but a query object is a nice way to represent a query string.
 This is especially useful for creating strongly-typed HttpClients, like we did [in this article](https://medium.com/@vosarat1995/creating-strongly-typed-api-clients-in-net-d87a3d7ef016).
 How can we achieve that?